tdmgebrisvilis/yelp-camp/README.md

 * passport-local-mongoose
 * sanitize-html
 ## Deployment
-The app is deployed on [Render](https://render.com/) and can be accessed at https://yelpcamp-todamge.onrender.com/.
+The app is deployed on [Render](https://render.com/) and can be accessed at **https://yelpcamp-todamge.onrender.com/**.
+Please note that it might take a few seconds to load the page at first.